tugrul512bit/FastaGeneIndexer/README.md

 ```

-Just reading 5 nucleobase symbols is as fast as 1MIOPS per CPU thread, on a slow development machine.
+Just reading 5 nucleobase symbols is as fast as 1million queries per second per CPU thread, on a slow development machine.
 If queries are in page cache (in the internal virtual array), then latency drops to ~100 nanoseconds (also multi-threaded bandwidth increases to ~400 MB/s).